22 JUNE 2016 – National Flash Fiction Day

 Plains FM Radio, 16 June 2015 — Morrin Rout talks with James Norcliffe and Nod Ghosh about the fine art of flash, NFFD, Flash Fiction International and the events scheduled in Christchurch.
 Go here to listen.

 Radio New Zealand, 21 June 2015 — interview with Eileen Merriman and Nod Ghosh, the creatives behind the Micro Madness series at NFFD this year.
-Plus other micros read on the radio by participants in this year’s month of mad micro fun, Patrick Pink, Sally Houtman and Heather McQuillan!
+Plus other micros read on the radio by participants in last year’s month of mad micro fun, Patrick Pink, Sally Houtman and Heather McQuillan.
 Go here for the programme and schedule.

-In past years, National Flash Fiction Day has been celebrated with prize-giving ceremonies and presentations by the judges as well as readings in various hotbeds of flash all across Aotearoa.
+National Flash Fiction Day celebrates each year with prize-giving ceremonies and presentations by the judges as well as readings in various hotbeds of flash all across Aotearoa.
 Our three main events occur simultaneously in Auckland, Christchurch and Wellington, on or around June 22.
 News about 2016 events forthcoming on our Events page.

 If you would like to hold a reading or local event and would like it advertised and supported by NFFD, please get in touch!